imagej/imagej.github.io/_pages/HPC_Workflow_Manager.md

 #### Simple greeting example

-Let's write a simple “greeting” Macro script where each node will greet the rest with a print message and wait for the rest to greet it as well.
+Let's write a simple "greeting" Macro script where each node will greet the rest with a print message and wait for the rest to greet it as well.
 Then it will announce its departure and end.
 No node should finish before all of them have introduced themselves.
-Let’s start:
+Let's start:

 First, we can write a serial version: